Difference Between Coupon Rate and Yield to Maturity

 4. The coupon rate represents the interest payment rates that are to be received annually by the bond receiver.
 In contrast, Yield to Maturity (YTM) represents the average return received by the bond issuer.

-5. The coupon rate tells you about when is the bond paid when it was issued, while Yield to Maturity (YTM) tells you about how much will be delivered in the future.
+5. The coupon rate tells you about when the bond was paid when it was issued, while Yield to Maturity (YTM) tells you how much will be delivered in the future.

 References